 In the course of your studies in the First Nations Studies Program, you will develop skills to conduct research, gain an understanding of Indigenous societies, their language, culture, identity, philosophies, history, world views, social structure and political issues and learn to identify complex issues and challenges facing First Nations.

-The program offers minor, major and honours specialization modules.
-For more information on the modules, please click here.
+The program offers minor, major and honours specialization Modules.
 First Nations Studies also offers a number of Distance Education courses that may be of interest to individuals not living in London but wishing to expand their knowledge of First Nations issues.

 The First Nations Studies program at Western is instructed by professors with cross-appointments in other departments as well as appointees in First Nations Studies.
 Courses are also taught by other members of the full-time faculty and several excellent part-time instructors who bring specialized knowledge to the classroom as well as a wealth of first-hand experience working with Indigenous communities.